 The Debt Sophistication Dilemma That Can Become a FDCPA Compliance Nightmare

 Along with our emphasis on clear consumer communications and optimal compliance strategies, our knowledgeable staff at Intelligent Contacts also focuses on several intangibles.
-For example, it’s not enough to approach compliance strategies based on federal laws like the FDCPA.
+For example, it’s not enough to approach compliance strategies based on regulation (FDCPA) and DNC compliance liability.
 Your analysis should also consider trial lawyers who can find several ways to take your organization to court.

 Case in point – Midland Credit Management has a whole new understanding of the term, “least sophisticated debtor” when it comes to their collection letters.